-This new, one-day course is designed to provide a practical introduction to the concepts, approaches and methods used in economics to address challenges in water and environmental management.
+This two-part course is designed to provide a practical introduction to the concepts, approaches and methods used in economics to address challenges in water and environmental management.
 It has been jointly developed with eftec, the UK’s leading dedicated environmental economics consultancy and coordinator of the UK Network of Environmental Economists, and Environmental Policy Consulting, which specialises in the application of environmental economics to water management.

 Upon successful completion of this course, participants will be able to: